nightswimmer/Webbyduino/README.md

             "</html>\n" ));

 Return 1 if everything went well with the request.
 Returning 0 results in a 404.
-After httpSuccess() always use return 1.
-All necessary validations need to be checked before before httpSuccess().
+After calling httpSuccess() always use return 1.
+All necessary validations that may result in an error (return 0) need to be checked before before calling httpSuccess().

         return 1;
     }